SQream/sqream_docs/installation_guides/recommended_pre-installation_configurations.rst

 Installing the CUDA Driver
 ----------------------------

-The version of the driver installed on the customer's server must be equal or higher than the driver included in the SqreamDB release package.
-Contact a `SqreamDB support <https://sqream.atlassian.net/servicedesk/customer/portal/2/group/8/create/26>`_ to identify the correct version to install.
+For A100 GPU and other A series GPUs, you must install the **cuda 11.4.3 driver**.
+The version of the driver installed on the customer server must be equal to or higher than the one used to build the SQreamDB package.
+For questions related to which driver to install, contact `SqreamDB support <https://sqream.atlassian.net/servicedesk/customer/portal/2/group/8/create/26>`_.

 .. contents::
    :local: